RozaHasso/Machine-Learning-Operations/reports/README.md

 >
 > Answer:

-The figure below shows the architecture of the setup.
-We have a developer input.
+The figure below shows desired the architecture of the setup.
 When local changes are pushed to github, Github actions will run our test setup.
-Then a GCP trigger will start the cloud setup, which will build a docker file for training, train the model, save it in a GCP bucket and deploy it with fast.api.
-An end user can then query the model through fast.api, to get predictions.
+Then a GCP trigger will start the cloud setup, which will build a docker file for training, train the model and save it.
+The trained model can be deployed with FastAPI, but we have yet to implement automatic deployment from the cloud to FastAPI, but that would complete the pipeline.
+An end user can then query a locally stored model through fast.api, to get predictions.
 [Architecture](figures/architecture.png)

 ### Question 26